 Charlotte put her phone aside and answered with a serious look: “I’m pretty sure your last sentence was: ‘Charlotte, repeat my last sentence, please.’”

 ‘And yet I’m sitting right here.
 I’ll tell you something else: This is even the third time I’ve been in year thirteen.
 What do you think about that?’ she responded genuinely proud.
 It was difficult not to feel sorry for Charlotte and her incredible simplicity.
-Roxanne’s theory was that the blond hair dye had got into Charlotte’s head and was now killing every remaining brain cell.
-She didn’t believe someone could be born that stupid and neither did Thompson.
+Roxanne had this theory that the blond hair dye had got into Charlotte’s head and was now slowly killing every remaining brain cell.
+She did not believe someone could be born that stupid and neither did Thompson.

 He sighed deeply and complained: ‘Why am I even trying?
 Look at you, you’re all worthless!
-Out of all four students one seems to lack a brain, another one is a foul-mouthed punkrocker,’ he said when looking at Roxanne who took the criticism as a compliment, ‘and then there’s the narcissist who’s in love with his own muscular body,’ he concluded his rant while pointing at Michael.
+Out of all four students one seems to be lacking a brain, another one is a foul-mouthed punkrocker,’ he said when looking at Roxanne, who took the criticism as a compliment, ‘and then there’s the narcissist who’s in love with his own muscular body,’ he concluded his rant while pointing at Michael.

 ‘I can’t help it that there are more calories in your body than in the entire local supermarket,’ Michael snarled.

 Thompson frowned.
-‘You don’t actually think I can tolerate you better that these other brats, right?’ the teacher responded, ‘I didn’t say your name because I didn’t consider you worthy mentioning.
+‘You don’t actually think I tolerate you better that these other brats, do you?’ the teacher responed, ‘I didn’t say your name because I didn’t consider you worthy mentioning.
 You’re the worst of them all!
 No one likes a teacher’s pet, Thomas.
 You’re not going to make me like you by constantly sucking up to me.
 In fact, it just makes me want to tell you to kiss my arse!’
-Thompson laughed for a bit before he continued: ‘You know what, I’d rather you didn’t do that last thing I said; you’d probably just enjoy it.’
+Thompson chuckled a litte before he continued: ‘You know what, I’d rather you didn’t do that last thing I said; you’d probably just enjoy it.’

-The four-headed class looked at him in disbelief.
-Roxanne thought it was time to react: ‘Wow, now you’re making homophobic jokes too.
+The four-headed class looked at their teacher in disbelief.
+Roxanne thought it was time to react: ‘Wow, now you’re making homophobic jokes, too.
 And I thought I couldn’t think any lowlier of you!’

 ‘Come on, you’re not going to defend that snob, are you?
-I didn’t know you two got along so well?’ the teacher responded.
+I didn’t know you two got along that well?’ the teacher replied.

 ‘Do you miss detention already, Roxanne?
 Because if you do, I can arrange something!’

-‘Do your worst,’ Roxanne said while shrugging her shoulders.
-Right when Thompson wanted to ask her for her school diary, his phone rang.
+‘Do your worst,’ Roxanne said, shrugging her shoulders.
+Right when Thompson about to ask for his pupil’s school diary, his phone rang.

 ‘What should I say when he comes back?’
 Charlotte wanted to know.